PrasannaPattankar/Appiness_Prasanna_react/README.md

 #### UserTable.js(sub child):
    - Get the data in the form of props
-   - map the list of users into table
+   - Map the list of users into table

  #### Tech Used:
    - React
    - Redux
-   - ant design
+   - Ant Design

 ### Login Credentials:
    Email:hruday@gmail.com